tanviranjum1/ShopApp/README.md

-# 🛒 EL Shop - Full Stack E-commerce Application
+# 🛒 E-Shop - Premium Electronics E-commerce Platform

-A complete e-commerce application built with React frontend and Node.js backend, deployed on Vercel and Render.
+A premium electronics e-commerce platform built with React frontend and Node.js backend, featuring the latest technology products and modern UI design.
+Deployed on Vercel and Render.

 ## 🚀 Live Demo